Sequential adaptive design for emulating costly computer codes: Introduction

 GPs are constructed based on a set of (carefully-designed) training runs called \emph{design points}.
 The locations of those points have a consequential effect on the predictive performance of GPs.
 It is desired to build an emulator as accurately as possible with a minimum number of calls to the costly simulator.
-This challenging task is an active area of research with important applications \cite{beck2016, marmin2018, cole2022}.
+This challenging task is an active area of research with important applications \cite{beck2016, dutta2020}.
 Typically, the sampling strategies proposed for tackling this problem can be divided into two main groups: \begin{itemize} \item[(I)] \emph{One-shot DoE} where all the design locations are chosen at once, in advance of building the emulator.
 In this framework, all regions of the input space are treated as equally important, and points are spread across the space as uniformly as possible.
 Such \emph{space-filling} design can be generated using e.g., maximin or minimax \cite{johnson1990} criterion.
 A maximin-based design, for example, is attained by maximising the minimal distance between all candidate points.
 Latin hypercube sampling (LHS) \cite{mckay1979}, full factorial \cite{box1961}, orthogonal array \cite{owen1992}, and uniform designs \cite{fang2000} are examples of the one-shot DoE.
-Since the number of design points is decided beforehand in such DoE, there is the risk of under/oversampling \cite{sheikholeslami2017, garud2017} which is a critical issue in sampling from computationally expensive simulators.
+Since the number of design points is decided beforehand in such DoE, there is the risk of under/oversampling \cite{garud2017} which is a critical issue in sampling from computationally expensive simulators.
 A space-filling design can also be achieved using quasi-Monte Carlo sampling approaches such as Halton \cite{halton1960} or Sobol \cite{sobol1967} sequences.
 These methods, however, do not consider output information and differ from adaptive strategies explained below. \item[(II)] \emph{Adaptive DoE} in which the choice of the next input value depends on the previously observed responses.
-Generally, the implementation of adaptive sampling algorithms is more cumbersome than one-shot ones.
-However, adaptive methods do not suffer from under/oversampling as we can stop them once the emulator reaches an adequate level of accuracy.
+Generally, adaptive sampling algorithms are more computationally demanding to implement compared to one-shot approaches.
+However, this added complexity becomes negligible when working with time-consuming numerical models, where each simulation run can take several days to complete.
+Furthermore, adaptive methods do not suffer from under/oversampling as we can stop them once the emulator reaches an adequate level of accuracy.
 This is a desirable property when emulating costly computer codes.
 Also, an adaptive design allows us to sample more points in ``interesting" regions, e.g., where the model response is highly nonlinear or changes rapidly.
 The focus of this paper is on the GP-based adaptive sampling.
 We refer the reader to recent papers \cite{fuhg2021, liu2018} for a comprehensive survey of the existing methods in this regard. \end{itemize}